a1exandr0/turing/README.md

 tape.txt is initial condition of machine tape. conditions.txt have all the conditions(each line is condition) for different cell values(before and after * sign in conditions.txt)

+CURRENT PROBLEM is unary multiplication, as an example "0 0 1 1 1 0 1 1 1 1 0" means 2*4
+and should return "1 1 1 1 1 1 1 1 1"

 Each tape element must be separated by space from other elements

 each action is defined next way: